 “Unilateral action is the very antithesis of honour and reconciliation, concepts which underlie both the duty to consult and the very premise of modern Aboriginal law.” - Supreme Court of Canada in Mikisew Cree First Nation v Canada

-Kassie is an associate at Rana Law in our Vancouver office.
-She practices aboriginal and corporate law, with a focus on specific claims negotiations and economic development.
-Her practice includes advocacy, negotiations and providing strategic advice to First Nations with respect to aboriginal and treaty rights.
-Her corporate law practice includes all aspects of incorporating new legal entities and registering limited partnerships.
-She also manages corporate files on an ongoing basis for her clients, including corporate compliance for corporations and societies in British Columbia and carrying out various duties as Registered and Records Office.
-Kassie also advises on the structuring of corporate entities to address liability risks and on the winding up and dissolving of inactive corporate entities.
+Kassie is based in Rana Law’s Vancouver office.
+She practices aboriginal and corporate law, with a focus on Specific Claims negotiations, settlements and agreement implementations and economic development.
+Her practice includes advocacy, negotiations and providing strategic advice to First Nations with respect to aboriginal and treaty rights as well as land and resource management issues.
+Her corporate law practice includes all aspects of incorporating and registering new entities as well as winding up and dissolving inactive entities.
+She also manages corporate files on an ongoing basis for her clients, including corporate compliance for corporations and societies in British Columbia, and advises on the structuring of corporate entities to address liability risks.

 Kassie is passionate about advocating for and advancing Indigenous peoples’ rights, title, culture, language and way of life.

 In 2015, Kassie obtained her J.D. from the University of Ottawa, where she was actively involved in the social justice community and studied overseas.
-She was born and raised in Kitimat, BC, and is thrilled to be back on the West Coast.
+She was born and raised in Kitimat, BC, and is thrilled to be practicing law on the West Coast.